Lamden/docs/docs/wallet/lock_unlock.md

 The Lamden Wallet can be locked in two ways.

 ### Manually
-1. Click, `Sign out & Lock` on the left-hand
+1. Click `Sign Out & Lock` on the left-hand side

 ### Passively
 1. Close down all instances of your broswer